 Manners make the man (and the woman)

 An appreciation of proper etiquette is a side benefit to ballroom dancing that many people don’t realize.
 Asking permission, smiling, meeting someone’s eyes — these are all skills associated with ballroom dancing that will help young people throughout their lives.
 After your child begins ballroom dance classes, you might find them standing up straighter and moving with more grace and coordination overall.

 Let’s face it.
 How many young people go to their first school dance petrified?
 Maybe they stand against the wall all night long, wishing they could join in the fun but just too afraid to make the leap.
 Ballroom dance lessons at your local Fred Astaire Dance Studios can give them the confidence they need to go from wallflower to WOW!
 The skills learned in the studio definitely transfer to the junior high gym.
 Your child will feel more at ease with themselves and develop a sense of accomplishment that will motivate them from the Homecoming Dance to homeroom.

 A young couple dances like everybody is watching at prom.

 Class is in session

-Contact your local Fred Astaire Dance Studio to find out more about classes in your area.
+Contact your local Fred Astaire Dance Studios to find out more about classes in your area.
 Maybe a group of friends can take classes together.
 You’re never too young (or too old) to learn to dance like a pro.